andyblight/remote-6dof/hardware.md

 This page is a record of the parts search and the hardware implementation details.
 A bill of materials (BOM) is included at the end.

+## Rough plan

+Buy the big parts.
+Build and test sub-systems.
+Build case.
+Assemble and test.

 ## Parts search

 * Higher resolution TFT touchscreen display.